The Last Supper by Leonardo da Vinci | Oil Painting Reproduction

 The Last Supper by Leonardo da Vinci is one of the greatest and most famous Renaissance oil paintings of all time.

 Known in Italian as L’Ultima Cena, it’s a mural measuring over eight by four meters in size.
 Aside from the decorations in the Sala delle Asse in Milan, The Last Supper is Leonardo’s largest painting.
+Completed between 1495 and 1598, it depicts the biblical story of Jesus' final meal.
+As told in several gospel accounts, this was the last supper Jesus shared with his apostles before his crucifixion.

 What is the meaning of The Last Supper painting?

+The exact instant represented in Da Vinci’s Last Supper is the moment immediately after Jesus declares one of his twelve apostles will betray him.
 Da Vinci portrays the reaction of each disciple to the shocking news.
 Some react with anger, sadness, or surprise, yet others attempt to remonstrate or plead with Christ.
-Due to the complexity of the painting, it’s worthwhile examining each group in turn.
+Due to the complexity of the painting, it is worthwhile examining each member of the group.

-Moving closer to Jesus, the next group of three are James the Greater, Philip, and Thomas.
+Moving closer to Jesus, the next group of three is James the Greater, Philip, and Thomas.
 While Philip gestures for more explanation, James sits in stunned silence.
 Thomas’s finger points towards the sky, foreshadowing Jesus’s later resurrection.

 Of course, in the center of the composition is Jesus Christ himself.
 His palms are open in holy supplication, and his face is a picture of resigned serenity.